dvreeze/ocp-java-17-learning/doc/chapter13-concurrency.md

 }
 ```

-Calling instance method `Thread.interrupt()` on a thread in the Timed_waiting or Waiting state causes that thread to become
+Calling instance method `Thread.interrupt()` on a thread in the TIMED_WAITING or WAITING state causes that thread to become
-Runnable again, triggering a checked `java.lang.InterruptedException`.
-The thread may also go to the Blocked state if it
+RUNNABLE again, triggering a checked `java.lang.InterruptedException`.
+The thread may also go to the BLOCKED state if it
 needs to acquire a "monitor lock".

-If the thread on which method `interrupt()` is called is already Runnable, its state is not affected.
+If the thread on which method `interrupt()` is called is already RUNNABLE, its state is not affected.
 On the other hand,
-a Runnable thread can still "cooperate" by periodically checking the `Thread.isInterrupted()` boolean value.
+a RUNNABLE thread can still "cooperate" by periodically checking the `Thread.isInterrupted()` boolean value.

 ### Creating threads with the concurrency API